 What is Audio Dithering?

-Audio dithering is the process by which low-level noise is added to a higher resolution digital audio signal before lowering its resolution for playback devices.
-Doing so reduces quantization error or truncation distortion.
+Audio dithering adds low-level noise to a higher resolution digital audio signal before lowering its resolution for playback devices.
+This process reduces quantization error or truncation distortion.
 This might sound like gibberish, so let’s further explain what this all means.
-During recording and mixing, most DAWs will set you up at a 32- or 24-bit depth.
-These numbers refer to the audio resolution, or how much information can be packed into each sample.
-Recording in a higher bit depth will make for a more dynamic, clear result.
-So, you might wonder then why dithering would be necessary.
-The answer: exporting and mastering.
-In fact, dithering is the last step of the mastering process and should be only added when downsampling.
+During recording and mixing, most DAWs set you up at a 32- or 24-bit depth.
+These numbers refer to the audio resolution, or how much information can fit into each sample.
+Recording in a higher bit depth produces a more dynamic and clear result.
+So, you might wonder why you need dithering.
+The answer lies in exporting and mastering.
+In fact, mastering involves dithering as the last step of the mastering process, and you should only add it when downsampling.
 This is frequently noted as a common mastering mistake when mastering your own music.

-Most digital audio playback formats (such as CDs) only yield a 16-bit resolution.
-This means your 24- or 32-bit mix has to cram itself into a smaller space.
-You have to export your digital audio to this format but you don’t want to lose the detail and dynamics of your mix during conversion.
-Audio dithering when mastering adds a low-level noise to the mix.
+Most digital audio playback formats (such as CDs) yield only a 16-bit resolution.
+This means your 24- or 32-bit mix has to fit into a smaller space.
+You must export your digital audio to this format, but you don’t want to lose the detail and dynamics of your mix during conversion.
+Audio dithering during mastering adds a low-level noise to the mix.
 This noise introduces quantization randomization.
-In other words, it prevents truncation distortion, which occurs when audio data at a higher bit-depth is rounded down to a lower one.
-Dithering, then, allows the audio to maintain some of its dynamics during the translation from higher to lower resolution.
-Without dither, the song loses some of its dynamic range, and quieter moments (such as fade-ins and fade-outs) are noticeably crunched and digitized (see image below).
+In other words, it prevents truncation distortion, which occurs when audio data at a higher bit depth rounds down to a lower one.
+Dithering allows the audio to maintain some of its dynamics during the transition from higher to lower resolution.
+Without dither, the song loses some of its dynamic range, and quieter moments (such as fade-ins and fade-outs) become noticeably crunched and digitized (see image below).

 A Bit on Noise Shaping